-- 1. Mix 9 mL of water and 21 mL of ethanol. - 2.
-Perform the recrystallization of the crude product contained in the 50 mL ground-joint Erlenmeyer flask with the appropriate amount of this water/ethanol mixture, using the same setup as for the reflux heating (see Figure 1).
+2. For safety reasons, use the same setup as for the reflux (see Figure 1) to recrystallize the crude(işlenmedik) product in the 50-mL Erlenmeyer flask.
 Raise your HELP card.
 A lab assistant will come to turn on the water and set the hotplate.
-Add the solvent by the top of the condenser if needed.
+Add the appropriate (ýeterlik) amount of water/ethanol mixture (step II.1) through (içinden) the top of the condenser.

-- 3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10) to collect the solid.
-Use the small spatula to transfer one tip of spatula of the recrystallized product in the 1.5 mL amber glass vial, labeled R. Close the vial and save it for part III. - 4.
-Transfer the purified solid in the pre-weighed vial labeled with your Student Code.
-Close the vial. - 5.
-Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
+3. Once the product has crystallized, use the same procedure as described previously (I.7 to I.10, except use the 1.5 mL amber glass vial labeled R) to collect the solid.
+Close the vial and save it for part III. (kristallaşdyrmany edeniňizde altynjy punkty hasaba alyň, soňuny bolsa 7-10 punktlar boýunça dowam ediň, bu gezek çökündini R belgili gaba ýygnaň)

+4. Transfer the purified solid into the pre-weighed vial labeled with your Student Code.
+Close the vial.

+5. Discard the filtrate in the "Organic waste" bottle and raise your HELP card.
 A lab assistant will come to turn off the water of the condenser.